 We live in an era where catastrophe looms large in the political imagination.
-On the one side we find hellacious visions of climate crisis and ecological collapse, on the other, grim warnings of social disintegration through plummeting birth rates, mass immigration and crime.
-Popular culture’s vivid post-apocalyptic worlds, from Cormac McCarthy’s The Road to Margaret Atwood’s Handmaid’s Tale, increasingly echo in political discourse, most memorably in Donald Trump’s 2016 inauguration speech on the theme of “American Carnage.”
+On the one side, we find hellacious visions of climate crisis and ecological collapse; on the other, grim warnings of social disintegration through plummeting birth rates, mass immigration and crime.
+Popular culture’s vivid post-apocalyptic worlds, from Cormac McCarthy’s The Road to Margaret Atwood’s Handmaid’s Tale, increasingly echo in political discourse – most memorably in Donald Trump’s 2016 inauguration speech on the theme of “American Carnage.”
 For more imaginative doom-mongers there are various technological dystopias to contemplate, whether AI run amok, a digital surveillance state, or simply the replacement of physical experience with virtual surrogates.
-Then, in 2020, the eruption of a global pandemic allowed catastrophe to cross from the silver screen to the news studio, as much of the world sat transfixed by a profusion of statistics, graphs and harrowing reports of sickness and death.
+Then in 2020, with the eruption of a global pandemic, catastrophe crossed from the silver screen to the news studio, as much of the world sat transfixed by a profusion of statistics, graphs and harrowing reports of sickness and death.

 If you are anything like me, the role of catastrophe in politics and culture raises endless fascinating questions.
 How should we explain our visceral revulsion at fellow citizens dying en mass from an infectious disease, and our contrasting apathy to other forms of large-scale suffering and death?
-How can we understand our capacity to be terrified by climate change without necessarily feeling a commensurate urgency to do something about it?
+Why can we be terrified by climate change without necessarily feeling a commensurate urgency to do something about it?
 Why do certain political tribes obsess over certain disasters?

 It was questions like these that led me to pick up Niall Ferguson’s new book, Doom: The Politics of Catastrophe.
-I did this somewhat nervously, since I found one of Ferguson’s previous books extremely boring, and tend to cringe at his use of intellectual gimmicks – like his idea that the past success of Western civilisation can be attributed to six “killer apps.”
-Then again, while Ferguson’s contrarianism generally feels contrived, it occasionally produces an interesting perspective, such as his willingness to weigh the negative aspects of the British Empire against the positive, as historians do with most other empires.
+I did this somewhat nervously, it must be said.
+I found one of Ferguson’s previous books extremely boring, and tend to cringe at his use of intellectual gimmicks – like his idea that the past success of Western civilisation can be attributed to six “killer apps.”
+Then again, Ferguson’s contrarianism does occasionally produce an interesting perspective, such as his willingness to weigh the negative aspects of the British Empire against the positive, as historians do with most other empires.
 But as I say, it was really the subject of this latest book that drew me in.

 I might as well say upfront that I found it very disappointing.
-So this is going to be a bad review – though hopefully not a pointless one.
-The flaws of this book can, I think, point us towards a richer understanding of catastrophe than the book itself offers.
+This is going to be a bad review – though hopefully not a pointless one.
+The flaws of this book can, I think, point us towards a richer understanding of catastrophe than Ferguson himself offers.

 Firstly, Doom is not really about “the politics of catastrophe” as I understand that phrase.
 A few promising questions posed in the introduction – “Why do some societies and states respond to catastrophe so much better than others?
 Why do some fall apart, most hold together, and a few emerge stronger?
-Why does politics sometimes cause catastrophe?” – are not addressed in any sustained way, despite Ferguson calling them “some of the central questions posed by Doom.”
+Why does politics sometimes cause catastrophe?” – are not addressed in any sustained way.
 What this book is really about is the difficulty of predicting and mitigating statistically irregular events which cause excess deaths.
 That sounds interesting enough, to be sure, but there’s just one fundamental problem: Ferguson never gets to grips with what actually makes such events catastrophic, leaving a rather large hole where the subject of the book should be.

 The alarm bells start ringing when Ferguson introduces the book as “a general history of catastrophe” and, in case we didn’t grasp how capacious that sounds, tells us it will include: